sh1boot/sh1boot.github.io/_posts/2016-08-06-n-bit-mixer-functions.md

 ---
 layout: post
-title: "N-bit Mixer Functions"
+title: N-bit Mixer Functions
-description: "A collection of mixer functions in the style of Murmur hash's finalisation mixer, for 8 <= n <= 128 bits."
+description: A collection of mixer functions in the style of Murmur hash's finalisation mixer, for 8 to 128 bits.
+categories: random, hashing
 ---
 For reasons I intend (hah!) to go into in a longer post I was looking for operations with which to construct and whiten (or "finalise" or "mix" or